openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/extension/access_rules.md

 ## Access and Shadowing in Extensions

-Instance members in extensions can use `this` just like in the type definition, with the same functionality. `this` can also be omitted when accessing members.
+Instance members in extensions can use `this` just like in type definitions, with the same functionality. `this` can also be omitted when accessing members.
 Instance members in extensions cannot use `super`.

 <!-- compile -->